SkymanOne/COMP3217_CW2/report.typ

 #pagebreak()
 = Code

-The code can be acccess in Google Collab at \ #underline[https://colab.research.google.com/drive/19A6xIVhpaDiVfeExI3M0p__8oQl3rU7D?usp=sharin]
+The code can be acccess in Google Collab at \ #underline[https://colab.research.google.com/drive/19A6xIVhpaDiVfeExI3M0p__8oQl3rU7D?usp=sharing]

 == Usage

 - Navigate to the link
 - Executed code blocks as instructed at the beginning of the section A and the Section B
-- (Optional) Executed other block to see the accuracy results for other models.
+- (Optional) Executed other blocks to see the accuracy results for other models.

 == Local settings
 - The notebook has been configured to use the local running image for better performance, therefore, it is important to change remote instance if you do not have the local execution environment running.
 - If you run hyperparameter fitting for verifying the results, adjust `n_jobs` according to your environment computational capabilities.
-- Finally, adjust the paths to the datasets' CSVs depending on your configuration of the environment.
+- Finally, adjust the paths to the datasets' CSVs in the preludes depending on your configuration of the environment.